fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

-to hire an applicant whose primary language is not English, for a non-English speaking role, over an applicant whose only spoken language is English?); and contestability (the definitions of discrimination and unfairness are politically contested and change over time, how to mathematically represent definitions of unfairness that are contested over time?).
+to hire an applicant whose primary language is not English, for a non-English speaking role, over an applicant whose only spoken language is English?); and contestability (the definitions of discrimination and unfairness are politically contested and change over time, how to mathematically represent definitions of unfairness as they are contested over time?).

 The Portability Trap
 ^^^^^^^^^^^^^^^^^^^^